 Follow these steps to become an e-Notary:

 Select a valid technology to electronically notarize documents.
 The technology you choose must meet the requirements set forth in West Virginia 153 CSR 45.
 There are several vendors that provide this technology.
-The following is a list of Secretary of State approved vendors:
+The following is a list of Secretary of State vendors who have indicated that they meet the requirements set for in WV 153 CSR 45.

 World Wide Notary